mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 In your life, what we can perceive is filled with pros and cons, successes and failures, praise and suffering.
 Lots of stuff there, named zazen, and Katagiri, and the trees, and the suffering; life and death, old age and sickness, et cetera.
 Lots of stuff in human life.

 But this is [taking up?] those names.
 You call [it] life and death.
-Take out those [names] completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take [them] out.
+Take out those clouds completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take [them] out.
 What’s left?

 What’s left is really important, because this is [the] quality of life.
 Life is already a name you put on [it], but you have to know the *quality* of life.
 You say death, but that death is a name of death [which] you put on [it]; you have to know the real quality of death.
 What is the quality of death?